mrwgx3/esp8266-issues/response_makuna_a.md

 ```
 But wait you say, "With the decimal point now falling on a byte boundary, along with the greatly reduced resolution, can't one simplify the code such that AsWholeDegrees() and GetFractional() are only functions
 of 'r11h' and r12h', respectively?

-### This is what I assumed you meant by your question, @Makuna. ###

-Alas, no, due to the "1's complement + 1" nature of 2's complement (signed) arithmetic.
 ```
+Alas, no, due to the "1's complement + 1" nature of 2's complement (signed) arithmetic:
    a) Knowing when to negate both integer and fractional portions always needs sign test of the integer part.

-b) Adding (1) to a negated integer portion is only required when the original fractional part equals zero, hence requires a test of the fractional part.
+   b) Adding (1) to a negated integer portion is only required when the original fractional part equals zero,
+      hence requires a test of the fractional part.
 ```
 It's inescapable, to write a either a AsWholeDegrees() or GetFractional(), you need both temperature registers.
+#### This is what I assumed you meant by your question, @Makuna. ####